Kat9-123/asa/Sublang.md

 ...
 ; But of course beware of the contents of the included file
 ```
-If you want to create a module (a set of .sbl files in a folder) you must create a folder with the name of the module (for example 'sublib').
-And in that folder create a Lib.sbl file.
+If you want to create a module (a set of .sbl files in a folder) you must create a folder with the name of the module (for example 'sublib') and in that folder create a Lib.sbl file.
 Whenever the 'sublib' folder is imported, this is automatically resolved to 'sublib/Lib.sbl'.
 In this .sbl file you may include any other files you might need.
-Includes are initially resolved relative to the file
-that is including, and if the target isn't found in the *LIBS* folder, defined using the `-l` command line argument.
+Includes are initially resolved relative to the file being assembled, and otherwise they are searched for in the *LIBS* folder, defined using the `-l` command line argument.

 ```clojure